 Cut the twill tape the correct length to fit in the corner of your duvet.
-I cut mine at about 4.5″ to go around the snaps on our duvet (they are for snapping the layers together for maximum warmth).
+I cut mine at about 4.5″ to go around the snaps on our duvet (they are for snapping the layers together for more warmth).

 I went over mine 6 or 7 times because I wanted to give it strength when the duvet is trying to slide away from me in the duvet cover.

 Sew a piece of this tape into each of the four corners of your duvet.

 Cut pieces of twill tape to use to tie the duvet cover to the duvet.
-You will want two pieces of the twill tape for each corner.
+You’ll want two pieces of the twill tape for each corner.
 I cut mine at about 14″.
 12″ would work fine as well.

 Pin 2 of your pieces of twill tape into the inside of your duvet cover near the corner.

 Pro Tip: Sew in the space between the seam and the edge of your duvet so you don’t change the shape of your duvet cover.

 Place your duvet in your duvet cover and line up the corners.

 Tie the two together to hold them in place.